 How do discounts work?

 The full council tax bill assumes that there are two adults living in a dwelling.
 If only one adult lives in a dwelling (as their main home) the council tax bill is reduced by a quarter (25%).
-This can apply to empty dwellings and second homes.
+There are discounts and exemptions that can apply to empty dwellings and second homes.
 The bill is not increased if there are more than two adults in the dwelling.

 If you are the sole occupier of your property and would like to apply for the Single Adult Discount, you can complete the form below or request it online: Request a Single Person Discount